samueloluwoleb/MovieApp3.1/README.md

 * Delete a Movie: User can delete movies from their list.
 * Update a Movie: User can update movie details.
 * Addd a Review: User can add a review to movies in their catalogue and also delete the review if they choose

+## Project dependencies installation

+You should install the projects dependencies package using the command: pip install -r requirements. txt